Junior Specialist Position Department of Ophthalmology & Vision Science UC Davis School of Medicine

 Depending on the interest and availability of funds, the Junior Specialist will have opportunities to present research findings to a larger audience at scientific conferences or meetings.
 The incumbent will also assist the principal investigator in presenting progress reports and final summaries to granting agencies as well as lab meetings with other investigators.

 The Junior Specialist will mentor undergraduate students from UC Davis.
 He/She will actively contribute to lab activities through staff meetings and presentations to colleagues and researchers from various scientific communities.

-The successful candidate will have a Bachelor degree in Biology, Biochemistry, Cell Biology, Molecular Biology, Genetics, Microbiology or a related field with a minimum of one year experience in undergraduate laboratory research, a demonstrated ability to work independently, take initiative, make critical decisions and communicate ideas.
-In addition, the ability to work occasional weekend hours for management of experiments.
-Preferred qualifications include computer science or programming skills and experience with lab animal handling.
+The successful candidate will have a Bachelor degree by the start of employment with a strong undergraduate background in science, prior laboratory research experience, have a demonstrated ability to work independently, taking initiative, making critical decision and communication of ideas.
+Preferred qualifications include some computer science or programming skills and experience with lab animal handling.

 UC Davis commits to inclusion excellence by advancing equity, diversity and inclusion in all that we do.
 We are an Affirmative Action/Equal Opportunity employer, and particularly encourage applications from members of historically underrepresented racial/ethnic groups, women, individuals with disabilities, veterans, LGBTQ community members, and others who demonstrate the ability to help us achieve our vision of a diverse and inclusive community.